‘Equity vs. Non-Equity’ Is a False Binary

 Embedded in that question is the assumption that these two paths are mutually exclusive, where choosing one means closing the door on the other…maybe forever.

-Critics of this argument always lead with the same: 'Most small businesses just run on cash flow.
+Critics always lead with the same objection: 'Most small businesses just run on cash flow.
 Sophisticated capital stacks are the exception.'

-If you shift the focus to companies that are not 100% self-funded, the picture is night-and-day different.
+If we focus on companies that are not 100%self-funded, the picture is night-and-day different.
 MOST use more than one type of capital over time.
-This is a huge catagory—orders of magnitude larger than the 1-2% of companies who use institutional VC.
+This is a huge category of companies—orders of magnitude larger than the 1-2% of companies who use institutional VC.
 Amazing what a few press releases can do to sway perception.

 Consider this: